abcornils/CornilsFlores_ROVnet-zooplankton-and-environmental-data-analysis/README.md

 The analysis code was written by Astrid Cornils.
-An AI assistant (Claude) was used to review, debug, and refactor the final version of the analysis script prior to publication — specifically: separating data preparation from the analysis script, fixing a package-masking bug (`plyr` vs.
+An AI assistant (Claude) was used to review, debug, and refactor the final version of the analysis script prior to publication — specifically: fixing a package-masking bug (`plyr` vs.
 `dplyr`), adding random seeds for reproducibility, and adding section headers linking code blocks to the corresponding manuscript Tables/Figures.
 All underlying data processing and statistical analysis choices are the